 "Exactly," replied Hermione.

-"Hostilities could mean a lot more than just war," said Harry excitedly.
+"Hostilities could mean a lot more than just war," explained Harry excitedly.
 "Hermione, you're a genius!"

 "Every time any wizard has so much as spit at an elf could be counted as hostility," said Minerva in awe.

 "It could even be interpreted to mean yelling at elves," added Hermione.
 "And that part of the contract doesn't even specify that it has to be a particular wizard being hostile to a particular elf.
 If any English wizard has ever been hostile toward an English elf since this contract was signed, which we know has happened more times than we could count, then the contract is null and void, so the magical consequences of elves breaking the contract no longer exist.
 They can all leave their masters today!"